taisei-project/taisei/doc/BUILD.rst

 If ``install_relocatable`` is enabled, Taisei will be installed into the root of this directory, and thus you will probably want to change it from the default value.

-Otherwise, it's not recommended to touch this option unless you know what you are doing.
+Otherwise, it’s not recommended to touch this option unless you know what you are doing.

 This is a Meson built-in option; see `Meson Manual <https://mesonbuild.com/Builtin-options.html>`__ for more information.